 FAQs for Ski Jackets

-Ski and snowboarding jackets are interchangeable.
+A: Ski and snowboarding jackets are interchangeable.
 There’s no reason you can’t wear a ski jacket for snowboarding and vice versa.
-Be aware that snowboarding jackets are often made far bulkier and with lots more room than ski jackets, as the object is not necessarily streamlined speed (with some exceptions, of course).
+Be aware that snowboarding jackets are often made far bulkier and with lots more room than ski jackets.

 We hope this guide to the best ski jackets of the season helps you find the perfect fit.
 We carefully looked at aspects like warmth, breathability, and special features to put together this list.